Nundubbermere, Queensland

+Geography

+The land use is predominantly grazing on native vegetation with a small amount of crop growing.

 History

 The locality takes its name from an early pastoral run in the Stanthorpe area.

 Land in Nundubbermere was open for selection on 17 April 1877; 53 mi2 were available.

 On 15 June 1917, the Queensland Government approved the establishment of a state school at Nundubbermere.
 In October 1917 the government reserved 2 acre of Crown land for the school.
 It is unclear if the school ever opened.